Laichinger Tiefenhöhle

 Description

-The Große Halle (Big Hall), the biggest chamber of the cave.
+The Große Halle (Big Hall), the biggest chamber of the cave in a depth of 45 m, Laichinger Tiefenhöhle, Germany.

-The Laichinger Tiefenhöhle is the deepest show cave of Germany and the only vertical cave that can be visited by the public.
-This cave has very few formations, but you can take an interesting view into a Jurassic ocean.
+The Laichinger Tiefenhöhle (Laichingen Vertical Cave) is the deepest show cave of Germany and the only vertical cave that can be visited by the public.
+This cave has very few formations, but offers an interesting insight into the structure of the Swabian Jura.
+For this reason, it used to be advertised as the "geological X-ray image of the Swabian Alb".